-About 3 weeks ago, Jack and I decided that if there was one trek we were going to do in Peru, it was going to be the Huayhuash Trek.
-And even though it had some ‘I swear this is the last trek we’re doing!‘ moments – looking back at it, we’d do it again.
+When we were planning our trip to Peru, Jack and I decided that if there was one trek we were going to do in Peru, it was going to be the Huayhuash Trek.
+Even though it had some ‘I swear this is the last trek we’re doing!‘ moments – looking back at it, we’d do it again in a heartbeat.
 The Huayhuash Trek was definitely worth the time and money.
+We think it’s the most underrated trek in Peru (if not the world).
 It’s still one of the best and most memorable hikes we’ve ever done.
 And we’ve done so many.

 I’ve spent some time thinking of the best way to tell our 10-day adventure on the Cordillera Huayhuash – and decided that a Q&A way is the best way to go to share with you guys about the highlights and lowlights of the Huayhuash Trek.